ChenWangCarleton/234Broject/dev_logs/HanadSharmarkeLogs.md

-Hanad SharmarkeTesting Week1(Sept16-22): -Did the 'Description for for D1 and two user scenarios'                  -first 2 min 30 seconds of pitch
+Hanad SharmarkeTesting Week1(Sept16-22): -Did the 'Description for for D1 and two user scenarios'                  -first 2 min 30 seconds of pitch  Week2(Sept23-29): -Created a Client-Server connection which sends read and write requests